Campaign of the Month: September 2016

 A quaint-looking port town on the west coast of Garund, 90 miles due south of Senghor.
-It rests on small cove.
-With its thatched conical rooftops, stone and bamboo walls and a port surrounded by white, sandy beaches, Suum’tero possesses an entrancing atmosphere.
-The main attraction seems to be the dock inn, which is a multilevel wooden affair on stilts.
+It rested on small cove, west of some highlands that eventually turned into the Kaava Lands.
+With its thatched conical rooftops, stone and bamboo walls and a port surrounded by white, sandy beaches, Suum’tero possessed an entrancing atmosphere.
+The main attraction was the dock inn, the Naga’s Notch, a multilevel wooden affair on stilts.

-Suum’tero had a healthy economy, which was mainly supported by fishing, trade and entertainment.
-Nuts, hardwoods, copra, palm oil, exotic meats and skins, and cotton were the chief products, and a lucrative slave trade is seen as a necessary evil.
+Suum’tero had a healthy economy, mainly supported by fishing, trade and entertainment.
+Nuts, hardwoods, copra, palm oil, exotic meats and skins, and cotton were the chief products.
 Cotton textiles, dyed with elaborate native patterns, and traditional carvings made in town or looted from the interior were also valuable commodities.
-Suum’tero lacked people skilled in war, and they paid a hefty “protection” price to both passing pirates and the Senghor navy.
+A lucrative slave trade, operated by the M’bulazi Bekyar tribe of the inland highlands, was seen as a necessary evil.
+A few residents conspired to persuade the visiting Castaways to free their town from dependence on the M’bulazi, a quest the heroes were keen to tackle.
+Suum’tero lacked people skilled in war, and they paid a hefty “protection” tax to both passing pirates and the Senghor navy.